Some time ago, I posted a small C++ program that decompresses the source code stored in table REPOSRC

 Alternatively, you can also copy the clipboard's contents into an empty Word document, then copy everything again – that way the quotes are removed, too.

-Afterwards, paste the data into the text area on the Import screen of the Identity Management; then click "Upload".
+Afterward, paste the data into the text area on the Import screen of the Identity Management; then click "Upload".

 The protocol on the next screen contains information about the import result.